EsakaK/SEVC/README.md

 python decoder.py -b $bin_path -o $rec_path --i_frame_model_path ./ckpt/I_frame_model.pth.tar --p_frame_model_path ./ckpt/P_frame_model.pth.tar
 ```
 If it is a fast mode, you will only get a 4x downsampled video.
-If it is not a fast mode, you will get two video: 4x downsampled and full resolution.
+If it is not a fast mode, you will get two videos: 4x downsampled and full resolution.

 </details>